 The fund also provides individual scholarships for leaders and emerging leaders.
 Generously supported by individual donations, the fund is a tribute to Karen’s vision and legacy of supporting women’s leadership.
 In the fall of 2015 the Crossroads International Board of Directors appointed a volunteer advisory council which received applications from Crossroads International Partners annually.

-Recipients of the 2016 and 2017 grants and scholarship
+Recipients of the grants and scholarship

 In 2016, the inaugural Karen Takacs Women’s Leadership grant was awarded to Crossroads partner Groupe de réflexion et d’action Femme Démocratie et Développement (GF2D).
 The funds supported GF2D’s Week of the Girl initiative, a three-day event promoting leadership among girls.
 From April 3 to April 5, 2017, different conferences and workshops were organized around the theme Investing in young women’s leadership for a better world to help girls and women develop their self-esteem, their self-confidence, their leadership skills and entrepreneurial spirit.
 GF2D promotes the well-being of women and children in rural and urban areas in Togo and has been a Crossroads partner since 2007.
 Read the full story.